 Below, we’re going to outline what it means to be an emotional hostage, what common factors lead to it, how can you tell if you are prone to experiencing it, and what steps you can take to move forward.

 For example, imagine you are picking your friend up at home.
 She said she's ready to go, but you've been waiting in front of her house in your car for ten minutes with no updates.
 What do you do?
 How long do you wait?
 When should you call her, and what do you say?
-The stakes are low, and, depending on your personality, the stress may be too, but you are still stuck until your friend decides to share more information.

 Now, imagine you are a parent.
 You are arguing with your son about a party he wants to attend.
 He is getting increasingly angry, starting to yell, and even making physical gestures that show his increasing agitation.
-Finally, he blows up and storms out of the room, slamming his door and exclaiming that you don't care about him.
+Finally, he blows up and storms out of the room, slamming his door and exclaiming that you do not care about him.
 There is potentially quite a bit at stake here, and the situation can be quite stressful for you.

 Finally, being an emotional hostage may occur only in specific instances, or it can define the way you relate to someone overall.
 There may have been times, for example, where you created a stressful environment for a friend while they waited for you to make up your mind about something important, but you get along well in general.
 Some relationships, however, are constant sources of stress caused by one person’s emotionally taxing behavior.

 Being an emotional hostage can start small and grow over time, or it can start big almost immediately.
 What determines that are the people involved and the circumstances under which the situation emerges.
-If you are stuck waiting for a friend to respond regarding a party, it might only be a mild irritant.
+If you are stuck waiting for a friend to respond regarding a party, this might only be a mild irritant.
 If you start getting stuck waiting for them to decide all the time, however, and they continually push the envelope further while your patience wears thinner, the problem can grow into a large one.

 Instances where it will develop quickly can be easier to spot, but that doesn't make them less dangerous to your long-term mental health.
 People who create high-intensity, high-stakes emotional situations for others are prone to forming codependent or even abusive relationships.
 These may be people who get extremely upset over small issues, create dramatic situations, and have extreme reactions.
 This can leave you feeling like you can't make any decision that could possibly upset them.
 Because of this, you are often left waiting for them to tell you what to do.
 Feelings of obligation and guilt can fog your decision-making and judgement, and it can be difficult to escape this cycle of emotional abuse.

 An emotional hostage situation may result because it is often hard to establish healthy boundaries against that type of manipulation.
 When someone responds negatively over a small issue, it can seem like it's not worth getting worked up about, so you might not say anything.
 When someone attempts to manipulate your emotions in a more serious way, it can seem like there is nothing to do but go along with their wishes.
 In the first scenario, you may be held emotionally hostage by social norms, and in the second, by threats or guilt.
-Either way, your power to act has been undermined by the emotional blackmailer and the feelings holding you hostage.
+Either way, your power to act has been undermined by the manipulative person and the feelings holding you hostage.

 Becoming an emotional hostage may be more likely when we are in emotionally vulnerable places ourselves.
 When you feel lonely or down, it is understandable that you would look around for easily available sources of support.
 You may be willing to tolerate behavior you normally wouldn't to get the encouragement you desire.
 Be wary of making too much of an emotional investment when you are feeling low.

 Because being an emotional hostage occurs in small and big ways, and because it can be a one-off problem or a constant issue, the indicators can be similarly varied.
+For analyzing specific situations that may be emotional extortion, some good questions to ask include the following:

 If you believe you may be in a relationship in which someone consistently holds you emotionally hostage, here are some more questions to ask: